Products and Services

 At the end of a patient encounter in a provider’s office, select information will flow from the provider’s EHR to HEALTHeLINK.
 This information will add significantly to the patient information available in HEALTHeLINK and makes every provider office a potential data source.

-Value to providers: This capability allows patient data captured in a provider’s office to be added to the longitudinal patient record in HEALTHeLINK in order to make available to others treating their patients.
+Value to providers: This capability allows patient data captured in a provider’s office to be added to the longitudinal patient record in HEALTHeLINK to make available to others treating their patients.
 In the case of unexpected events that might bring down an EHR (e.g., a ransomware attack), a practice will have access to their own data so they can continue to treat their patients while the EHR is being brought back up.
-Additionally, CCD data can be used to facilitate quality reporting processes and population health analytics, for example provision of data in support of HEDIS reporting.
+Additionally, CCD data can be used to facilitate quality reporting processes and population health analytics.
 CCDs from a growing list of practices are accessible today in the HEALTHeLINK application.

 Secure Messaging (Direct Mail)

-HEALTHeLINK’s secure messaging allows providers to send clinical information securely from one practice to another or to a community based organization in order to provide necessary information to support the patient care.
+HEALTHeLINK’s secure messaging allows providers to send clinical information securely from one practice to another or to a community-based organization to provide necessary information to support patient care.
 HEALTHeLINK’s secure messaging solution can be connected to direct messaging solutions embedded in a provider’s EHR for providers with Direct Mail addresses.
-Both Healthcare Internet Service Providers (HISP) must be members of the Direct Trust Bundle in order to communicate with other secure messaging systems.
+Both Healthcare Internet Service Providers (HISP) must be members of the Direct Trust Bundle to communicate with other secure messaging systems.

-Value to providers: Eliminates the need to fax or scan sensitive patient information and securely make available to those in community that might need the information to better service the patient.
+Value to providers: Eliminates the need to fax or scan sensitive patient information and securely makes it available to those in the community that might need the information to better service the patient.

 Alert Notifications

-Through the use of subscribe and notify functionality, HEALTHeLINK can create alerts for patients who have been admitted or discharged by allowing a provider to subscribe to a patient.
-If the patient has consented to access of records through HEALTHeLINK, a care alert can be sent directly to a connected EHR or to a Direct Mail address in real time or delivered as a batch once a day.
+With subscribe and notify functionality, HEALTHeLINK can create alerts for patients who have been admitted or discharged by allowing a provider to subscribe to a patient.
+If the patient has provided HEALTHeLINK consent, a care alert can be sent directly to a connected EHR or to a Direct Mail address in real time or delivered as a batch once a day.

 Value to providers: Providers can be made aware of a patient’s admission/discharge event to help coordinate transitions of care from the hospital to the primary care setting.